 What does a tea cake taste like?

 Well, that depends on who you ask.
 Tea cakes have a very distinctive and unique taste.
-In our Google search, we found the taste of tea cakes described in many ways:
+We have heard the taste of tea cakes described in many ways:

 Sugar cookies with spices